wen-jams/bsavi/_sources/reference.rst.txt

 .. py:function:: load_params(filename)

-    Reads in a ``.paramnames`` file and returns a dict of parameter names as keys and their corresponding LaTeX code as values.
+    Reads in a ``.paramnames`` file and returns a dict of each parameter's plain text and LaTeX name.
-    Assumes that the file is in the proper format: each line should contain one param name and its LaTeX code separated by a ``tab`` character (``\t``).
+    Assumes that the file is in the proper format: each line should contain one plain text param name and its LaTeX counterpart separated by a ``tab`` character (``\t``).
+Any amount of whitespace on either side of the tab character is acceptable.

     :param filename: path to the ``.paramnames`` file
     :type filename: str